zarf-dev/proposals/0026-enhanced-state-management/README.md

 ### Risks and Mitigations

 - **`--prune` incorrectly removes resources still in use.** If the orphan-detection logic incorrectly identifies a component as removed, or the cross-package image reference counting has a bug, `--prune` could delete a chart or image that's still needed - including one shared with an unrelated package.
 This is the only irreversible/destructive behavior this proposal adds.
-  - *Mitigation:* `--prune` is opt-in and off by default on both `zarf package deploy` and `zarf package remove`, so Zarf's existing behavior is unchanged unless a user explicitly asks for it - anyone who hits a correctness issue can stop passing the flag.
+  - *Mitigation:* `--prune` is opt-in and off by default on both `zarf package deploy` and `zarf package remove`.
+Users can limit pruning to explicit scopes, and anyone who hits a correctness issue can stop passing the flag to get today's behavior.
 - **The latest `PackageEvent`/`LastEvent` can be left at `InProgress`.** If a deploy or remove is interrupted, the most recent package `PackageEvent` or component `LastEvent` can be left indefinitely showing an operation that's no longer actually running.
   - *Mitigation:* see [Graceful Cancellation Handling](#graceful-cancellation-handling) - on a controlled stop (e.g. `SIGINT`/`SIGTERM`), Zarf appends a `Cancelled` package event and sets `Cancelled` `LastEvent`s for any components in progress before exiting.
 This does not cover an ungraceful termination (`SIGKILL`, node crash, power loss); no code runs in those cases, so the latest event can still be left at `InProgress`.
 That residual risk is accepted - Zarf is not becoming a continuously reconciling controller (see [Non-Goals](#non-goals)).
 - **Unbounded `Events` growth.** `DeployedPackage` is stored in a Kubernetes Secret; an ever-growing `Events` list risks approaching the Secret size limit on a long-lived, frequently-redeployed package. `DeployedComponent.LastEvent` is a single value, not a list, so it doesn't carry this risk.